CogSciUOS/DeepLearningToolbox/doc/development.md

       - if Preparable, the object has to be prepared
       - if Busy, the object must not be busy
       - if Failable, the object must not be in the failed state
+  * we have to distinguish objects that are busy and cannot do another task (e.g. a webcam that is streaming, or a network that is using/blocking the GPU, an object that is currently preparing - it should not start a second preparation ...) and those that are busy but can be called again (e.g. a processor that is queueing requests).
+  * threading: we may start a background thread and feed this thread from a queue (like a Processor), or we may just start a new background thread for every call.
+In the first case we need a mechanism to check if a thread is currently running (including some synchronization logic ...)

   Some specific questions:
   - looping (in Datafetcher): maybe busy + some extra flag?